jsdevel/node-jsave/README.md

 You can also load data from an existing file by calling `jsave.load(filePath);`.

-Both `save` and `load` are unobtrusive, meaning that the file path you provide will be created in the event it doesn't exist.
+Both `save` and `load` are unobtrusive.
+The file path you provide will be created in the event it doesn't exist.
 Attempting to `save` or `load` to a directory will throw an error.